Dagoberto Campos Salas

 Dagoberto Campos Salas is a Costa Rican prelate of the Catholic Church who works in the diplomatic service of the Holy See.
-He is the Apostolic Nuncio to Panama since 2022.
+He has served as the Apostolic Nuncio to Panama since 2022.
 He is the first native of Costa Rica to hold the title of apostolic nuncio.

 Biography

 Salas was born on 14 March 1966 to Dimas Campos and Benilda Salas in Puntarenas, Costa Rica, and after the age of ten lived in Abangares and Poás as well.
 He was ordained a priest on 22 May 1994 for the Diocese of Tilarán-Liberia and spent the next year as chaplain in the presidential palace during the administration of President José María Figueres.

+He earned a degree in canon law and studied at the Pontifical Ecclesiastical Academy from 1995 to 1999.